adha7/decide-project/README.md

 	* Worked on creating the skeleton for the project.
 	* Helped creating helper classes
 	* Implemented the requirements of LIC 0 - LIC 7.
-	* Implemented unit tests for methods in the Decide class: LIC 0 - LIC 7, Decide and ComputeCMV
+	* Implemented unit tests for methods in the Decide class: LIC 0 - LIC 7, launch_decision and compute_CMV
 	* Helped writing the README file

 * Momina Rizwan